Working with Cloudstate

 Currently, Cloudstate supports:

 To write your Cloudstate services, you of course will need to know how to code in your chosen language.
 However, you will not need to learn a substantially different paradigm for using that language: The API for Cloudstate itself is short and straightfoward.
 And, you won’t need anything else to be productive, unlike many other platforms that have a long and steep learning curve.
-See the Javadoc for the API as an example.

 A Cloudstate project contains one or more services that can be deployed, which can all communicate with each other.
 Services in different projects cannot directly call each other except through defined ingresses.